Chaga Bärbucha Kombucha

 The best Chaga is found on white birch trees in cold regions of Siberia, Alaska, northern Canada and Finland.

 But Chaga can be found in many other places, even here in Berlin.

 Here's one of many specimens that we have found in forests around Berlin :

 The only difference is that Chaga which grows in milder climates (like Berlin) is NOT as powerful, as the one found in regions, where the temperatures drop to even - 60 degrees Celsius.

 It takes 10, 20 or sometimes 30 years for Chaga to reach its full maturity, and during that time Chaga forms a symbiotic relation with the host tree that it grows on.

 During this time Chaga picks up the life energy from the tree, and when it grows in a very stressful environment (very low temperatures), it develops all the beneficial substances in order to survive.

 So the quality of Chaga can very a lot.

 The best ones come from northern part of Siberia (like the ones that we use) or Lapland in Finland.
 Because of those varied qualities, the price of the Chaga mushroom can differ a lot.

-As with our other Kombuchas, we do not use any additional flavoring to make Chaga Bärbucha.
-We are also quite generous with the amount of Chaga that we use.
+As with our other Kombuchas, we do not use any additional flavoring to make our Chaga Bärbucha.
+We are also quite generous with the amount of Chaga that we use to make it.